tcharding/tobin.cc/content/resume.md

 ## Education

 ### Self Learning
-For the last 18 months I have worked assiduously on becoming a comptent programmer.
+For the last 18 months I have worked assiduously on becoming a competent programmer.
 I have [logged](https://github.com/tcharding/work-logs) hours and topics worked.
 Topic outline for the last 12 months can be seen above.
 During this time I have studied numerous texts on topics related to software development.
 See [~/books](http://tobin.cc/reading-list)